Brazil Begins Paying Final Respects To Football Giant Pele - UrduPoint

 "I never saw Pele play, but I've seen the videos.
 He's the greatest player who ever walked the Earth," he said.

-Seventy-five-year-old retiree Vera Lucia, who had made the trip from Sao Paulo, was also standing in the queue, which stretched to two kilometers by early afternoon.
+Seventy-five-year-old retiree Vera Lucia, who had made the trip from Sao Paulo, was also braving the scorching sun to stand in line, which stretched to two kilometers in the early afternoon.

 "I'm just devastated," she said.
 "We always loved watching his matches as a family." - Tributes to 'eternal' star - Born Edson Arantes do Nascimento, Pele exploded onto the scene at age 15, when he made his professional debut with Santos.